siberianfox/g2wiki/g2-in-Studio6.md

 }
 </pre>

+### Studio 6.1 Beta
+We switched over from Studio6.0 (1996) to Studio 6.1 (2440-beta).
+Are we happy about his?
+Mostly.
+I've had a few cases where the SAM-ICE didn't want to go into debug mode (programming only, it says) and the .cppproj files are incompatible, making git maintenance and collaboration more complicated, but otherwise it's been OK.

 ## Using the Atmel SAM-ICE Debugger
 The SAM-ICE (SAM In Circuit Emulator) is only officially supported programmer/debugger for the SAM3X8E under Studio6.
 It's a rebranded Segger J-Link, which is really a very nice unit, and the worth the $100, easy.
 Supposedly there are cheaper alternatives out like clones and some others, but I haven't tested these.
 Her's a useful [Arduino forum post about this](http://arduino.cc/forum/index.php?topic=134907).